-The theory behind the Global Currency Reset is that the USD would lose its position as a reserve currency because the US is overly leveraged and becoming less competitive compared to resource-rich emerging economies.
+The theory behind the Global Currency Reset is that the US Dollar could lose its position as the world’s reserve currency.
+This could happen because it is overly leveraged and becoming less competitive compared to resource-rich emerging economies.

 After all, the value of a currency is a barometer of people’s trust in the government and its ability to repay debts.
 If there is no trust, then you don’t have money.
 What you have instead is a collection of portraits of long-dead presidents.

-Put bluntly, I don’t see any reason why there would be any Global Currency Reset coming any time soon.
+Put bluntly, we don’t see any reason why there would be any Global Currency Reset coming any time soon.